Assertion-Conditioned Compliance: A Provenance-Aware Vulnerability in Multi-Turn Tool-Calling Agents: Reproducibility and Implementation Notes

 \section{Reproducibility and Implementation Notes}

 The evaluation pipeline is implemented in Python on top of the BFCL execution environment.
-All assertion injection logic and compliance rate (CR) computation are handled within the \texttt{eval/non\_accuracy\_metrics.py} module, where the CR is determined by checking whether the model’s function call in an assertion-injected turn matches the function call recommended by the assertion-generation model.
+All assertion injection logic and compliance rate (CR) computation are handled within the \texttt{eval/non\_accuracy\_metrics.py} module.
 The full codebase structure is shown in Figure~\ref{fig:file-structure}, and all model outputs, intermediate traces, and scoring metadata are logged in JSON format to enable complete traceability of procedural steps, tool calls, and environment state transitions.

 The code and data used in this work are publicly available at \url{https://github.com/dwaqas/assertion-cc-multiturn-tool-calling-llms}.

 \begingroup \endgroup

 \begingroup \endgroup